greim/stoar/readme.md

 ## Emitters

 An emitter is an instance of a node.js EventEmitter, but with extra capabilities.
-Like dispatchers, emitters get more interesting when you add custom events.
+Like dispatchers, emitters get more interesting when you emit custom events.

 ```js
 var emitter = store.emitter({